Apartments for rent in Nebraska

 Nebraska is known for abundant farmland, but there dozens of national and state reserves here as well.
 Among the places Nebraskans like to hunt, fish and hike are Toadstool State Park, Pine Ridge and Sand Hills (it's not all plains).

-Apartment List has released results for Nebraska from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released Nebraska’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.

 Key findings in Nebraska include the following: